-If you are driving or have a driver, and you have the budget, you can’t beat a stay at the Six Senses Douro Valley.
+If you are driving a rental car or have a driver, and you have the budget, you can’t beat a stay at the Six Senses Douro Valley.
 This centrally-located luxury hotel has plenty of activities and amenities on the property if you can relax and enjoy your stay.
 I’ve also written about other options for where to stay in the Douro Valley.

 Day 6: Douro River Valley

 Take a full day to enjoy the gorgeous landscape and wineries of the Douro River Valley.
 Keep in mind that you need appointments to go wine tasting at the Quintas.
 Navigating the narrow roads along the river and up into the hills can be challenging when you are sober, so it is highly recommended that you take a wine tour or hire a driver for a day tour.